thalmiclabs/myo.js/README.md

 **unlock** &nbsp; `myo.on('unlock', function(){ ... })` <br>
 Fired whenever `myo.unlock()` is called.
 Useful for firing vibration events, or updating UI when the Myo becomes unlocked.

+# TODO

+* Make the diagnostics page prettier
+* Roll this into an NPM module for nooooooooooode
+* Add a few more demos